vtog/labGuides/source/ocp/local-mirror-registry.rst

    .. attention:: oc-mirror requires OpenShift v4.9.x and later.

    .. note:: Ran into prunning errors.
 Tried "--skip-pruning" but not sure that
       was helpful.
-Last tried "--continue-on-error" and "--ignore-history".
+Last tried "\-\-continue-on-error" and "\-\-ignore-history".
       Noting here for reference.

    .. code-block:: bash